pyodide/pyodide/docs/usage/faq.md

 document.body.removeEventListener('click', f)
 ```

-To do this correctly use the following:
+To do this correctly use :func:`pyodide.create_proxy` as follows:
 ```py
 from js import document
 from pyodide import create_proxy